FREQUENTLY ASKED QUESTIONS

 *In some of our properties the credit card and check process are the same: your card would be charged and then refunded after departure.
 Details about this can be found in the description of the apartment on its individual page on our site.

-Check-in is at 4 pm, and check-out is at 10 am.
+Our official check-in is at 4 pm, and check-out is at 10 am.
+(With the exception of our Menerbes Designer Villa, which has a check in time of 5:00 PM and check out time of 9:00 AM.)
 This gives our cleaners time to fully prepare the apartment between the departure of one party and the arrival of the next.
 However, we do understand that you may come in on an early flight, or want to leave the apartment a little later, and we do everything possible to accommodate all parties as best we can.

 * Please note: Haven in Paris is happy to accommodate early & late check ins.
 However, arrivals and departures before 8am and after 9pm will be subject to an additional fee to be paid in cash to your greeter in Paris.